-Trekking guides are helpful in helping you understand the culture, arranging your food/accomodation & other logistics, and of course, keeping you safe.
+Trekking guides are helpful in helping you understand the culture, arranging your food/accommodation & other logistics, and of course, keeping you safe.

 We have a team of highly trained trainers and lots of useful equipment.
 We provide unique activities and experiences that eases your travel with the bonus.
 When you book with us, you get a familiar environment with some friends guiding you in easing your trip.

 • Airport / Hotel / Airport pick up & transfer by private car / van

 • Three nights accommodation with breakfast at a 3-star category hotel in Kathmandu

 • Kathmandu city tour as per the above itinerary